 Fee: €400 for art course –Booking fee of €100

 Each day people will work (paint and draw) from 10am to 4pm with the customary lunch break and optional short siesta.
 There will be guided tours to chosen sites which may include villas, museums or galleries.
 When these visits take place within the workshop time the entry ticket is included in the price.

 Other optional visits will be suggested to people who want to explore the area after art-making time.
 These visits are not included in the price.

-The fee for each art course is €400 – includes art classes, art material, entry ticket to galleries/museums/villas, use of the art studio and booking deposit of €100.
+The fee for each art course is €400 – includes course, art material, one entry ticket to galleries/museums/villas, use of the art studio and booking deposit of €100.

-Each participant must arrange his/her own accommodation and transportation to the venues.
-A list with a choice of accommodation will be provided together with advice on how to get there from the closest airports.
+Each participant must arrange her/his own accommodation (unless otherwise arranged) and transportation to the venues.
+Advice will be given on how to get there from the closest airports.